cpske/ISP/testing/Selenium-intro.md

 Selenium is a tool for *browser automation*.
 You can programmatically control what a web browser does.

-It is often used for testing, but is also useful for other applications.
+It is often used for testing, but it has many other uses, like *page scraping*.

 ## Installation